Please review our list of Frequently Asked Questions below. You can also contact us if you have any further questions.

-First Nations that are not Indian Act “bands” may begin the process by providing a resolution from their governing body to the Minister of Aboriginal Affairs and Northern Development
+First Nations that are not Indian Act “bands” may begin the process by providing a resolution from their governing body to the Minister of Crown-Indigenous Relations.

 21st Floor, 10 Wellington Street

-The First Nations Fiscal Management Act (FMA) provides First Nations with law making authority for real property taxation on First Nation lands.
+The FMA provides First Nations with law making authority for real property taxation on First Nation lands.
 First Nations that wish to exercise real property taxation under the FMA must first request to be added to the FMA schedule.
-Once added, First Nations can pass local revenue laws for the purposes of taxation, assessment, rate setting and expenditures.
+Once added, First Nations can pass local revenue laws for the purposes of taxation, assessment, rate setting, expenditures, and debenture financing.
 All laws are subject to the review and approval of the First Nations Tax Commission.

 Taxation under the FMA has added benefits.
 These include: